Brown-University-Library/geodata_map_inventory/README.md

 - pre-loading of exception information from main window is complete, and remove selected method is updated
 - both tables have a producer column, and most recent 10 methods are updated to reflect that
 - all drop-downs on the main window now have autocomplete

-To-do:
-- comment and reorganize code (next: read_topos should take columns as an ordered input parameter)
-- write a proper readme (high level description of what each of the py files does)
-- clean up imports
-- try implementing autocomplete for drop down menus (implement for other menus on main window)

 Important notes:
 - writing to the network db file does not work when someone has the db in writing